Sage-People/GetEmbedToken/README.md

 * Better error handling in the Azure function (checking to see if a report exists, checking if the right roles are being used, etc.)
 * Additional configuratbility using environment variables (e.g. Token TTL)
 * ~~Utilization of the function's Service Principal instead of an App Registration for authenticating to Power BI.~~ (Complete)
+* Read WorkspaceId from the HTTP request for more flexibility.

 ## Credit
 This project was originally forked from [PowerBIDevCamp](https://github.com/PowerBiDevCamp/GetEmbedToken), and enhanced to enable the use of effective identities.
 When I started working on this project I had a rough idea on what I needed to accomplish and their version of the code really got me moving in the right direction.